XiaozheZhangLehigh/XiaozheZhangLehigh.github.io/index.md

 ## About Me

-Pronoun Him|His

-I am an awesome student at Lehigh, major in Finance and Business Information Systems and minor in Fintech.
-You should hire me!
+I am an international student from China.
+I am a driven and accomplished class of 2023 student at Lehigh University.
+Throughout my academic career, I have pursued a rigorous course in Finance and Business Information Systems, building a solid foundation of knowledge in both fields.
+I have always been fascinated by the intersection of technology and finance, and my academic interests reflect this passion.
+I have demonstrated a strong aptitude for programming, statistics, and data analysis and have explored various applications of these skills in finance.
+In particular, I am deeply interested in AI, Machine learning, algorithmic trading, and quantitative finance.

 ---